A Full Characterization of Quantum Advice: Introduction

-Finally, using our result, we are able to explain a previously-mysterious aspect of a 2000 paper of Watrous \cite{watrous}. \ Watrous gave the best-known example of a problem in $\mathsf{QMA}$\ that is not \textit{obviously} in $\mathsf{QCMA}$---that is, for which quantum proofs actually seem to help.\footnote{Aaronson and Kuperberg \cite{ak}, however, give evidence that this problem might be in $\mathsf{QCMA}$, under conjectures related to the Classification of Finite Simple Groups.} \ This problem is called \textsc{Group Non-Membership}, and is defined as follows: Arthur is given a finite \textit{black-box group} $G$ and a subgroup $H\leq G$\ (specified by their generators), as well as an element $x\in G$. \ His task is to verify that $x\notin H$. \ It is known that, as a black-box problem, this problem is not in $\mathsf{MA}$. \ But Watrous showed that \textsc{Group Non-Membership} is in $\mathsf{QMA}$, since Merlin can always persuade Arthur that $x\notin H$\ by giving him the following quantum proof:
+Finally, using our result, we are able to provide an illuminating perspective on a 2000 paper of Watrous \cite{watrous}. \ Watrous gave a simple example of a ``purely-classical'' problem in $\mathsf{QMA}$\ that is not \textit{obviously} in $\mathsf{QCMA}$---that is, for which quantum proofs actually seem to help.\footnote{Aaronson and Kuperberg \cite{ak}, however, give evidence that this problem might be in $\mathsf{QCMA}$, under conjectures related to the Classification of Finite Simple Groups.} \ This problem is called \textsc{Group Non-Membership}, and is defined as follows: Arthur is given a finite \textit{black-box group} $G$ and a subgroup $H\leq G$\ (specified by their generators), as well as an element $x\in G$. \ His task is to verify that $x\notin H$. \ It is known that, as a black-box problem, this problem is not in $\mathsf{MA}$. \ But Watrous showed that \textsc{Group Non-Membership} is in $\mathsf{QMA}$, by a protocol in which Merlin is ``expected'' to send the following quantum proof:

-Arthur's verification procedure consists of two tests. \ In the first test, Arthur \textit{assumes} that Merlin sent $\left\vert H\right\rangle $, and then uses $\left\vert H\right\rangle $\ to decide whether $x\in H$. \ The test is a simple, beautiful illustration of the power of quantum algorithms. \ The second test in Watrous's protocol confirms that Merlin really sent $\left\vert H\right\rangle $\, or at least, a state which is `equivalent' for purposes of the first test. \ This second test and its analysis are considerably more involved, and seem less `natural'. \ So the question arises: can the second test be omitted?
+Arthur's verification procedure consists of two tests. \ In the first test, Arthur \textit{assumes} that Merlin sent $\left\vert H\right\rangle $, and then uses $\left\vert H\right\rangle $\ to decide whether $x\in H$. \ The test is a simple, beautiful illustration of the power of quantum algorithms. \ The second test in Watrous's protocol confirms that Merlin really sent $\left\vert H\right\rangle $\ , or at least, a state which is ``equivalent'' for purposes of the first test. \ This second test and its analysis are considerably more involved, and seem less ``natural.''

-Using our results, we find that a slightly weaker version of Watrous's second test can be derived in an almost \textit{automatic} way from his first test, as follows.
-If we assume that the black-box group $H = H_n$ is fixed for each input length, then \textsc{Group Non-Membership} is in $\mathsf{BQP/qpoly}$, by letting $\left\vert H_n\right\rangle$ as above be the trusted advice for length $n$ and using Watrous' first test as the $\mathsf{BQP/qpoly}$ algorithm.
+Using our results, we see that a slightly weaker version of Watrous's result can be derived in an almost automatic way from his first test, as follows.
+If we assume that the black-box group $H = H_{n}$ is fixed for each input length, then \textsc{Group Non-Membership} is in $\mathsf{BQP/qpoly}$, by letting $\left\vert H_{n}\right\rangle $ as above be the trusted advice for length $n$ and using Watrous's first test as the $\mathsf{BQP/qpoly}$ algorithm.
 Then Theorem \ref{mainthm1} (which can be readily adapted to the black-box setting) tells us that Group Non-Membership is in $\mathsf{QMA/poly}$ as well.